‘Am I safe sleeping next to him?’: Murder victim’s words expose husband

 The girls are now being raised by Amber Guichelaar’s sister, Brittany, and her husband.

-“Her children are her living legacy and they will grow to know how much their angel momma loved them and be raised on the Living Word of Christ,” Brittany wrote to Target 8.
+“Her children are her living legacy and they will grow to know how much their angel momma loved them & be raised on the Living Word of Christ,” Brittany wrote to Target 8.

 Though Amber Guichelaar wrote notes documenting her husband’s abuse, it’s clear those papers were a secret dairy.
 She told no one about the physical assaults she was enduring.